SteeleBlockchainTechnology/Vespucc.tweet/README.md

 # Vespucc.tweet - Local Twitter Bot

-A local application that uses OpenAI to generate and post tweets to Twitter.
+A local application that uses Groq to generate and post tweets to Twitter.
 This application runs entirely on your local machine without requiring Firebase or cloud services.

 ## Features

 - Twitter OAuth 2.0 authentication
 - Local token storage using JSON files
-- AI-generated tweets using OpenAI
+- AI-generated tweets using Groq
 - Simple web interface

 ## Setup